A Survey of PPG's Application in Authentication

-Among the similarity-based methods for identifying individual templates, the most common measure uses the Euclidean distance \cite{akhter2015heart, Gu1222403}.
-It represents the straight line distance between two feature points in the Euclidean space.
+It is challenging to optimize, develop, or transform the training data structure to improve classification performance.
+Among the similarity-based methods for identifying individual templates, the most common measure uses the Euclidean distance \citep{akhter2015heart, Gu1222403}.
+Euclidean distance represents the straight line distance between two feature points in a Euclidean space.
 However, the Euclidean distance is susceptible to different feature scales in the vector.
-The Mahalanobis distance eliminates some limitations of the Euclidean metric, such as automatically considering the scaling of the axes, correcting for correlations between different features, and providing curved and linear decision boundaries \cite{salanke2013enhanced}.
+The Mahalanobis distance eliminates some limitations of the Euclidean metric, such as automatically considering the scaling of the axes, correcting for correlations between different features, and providing curved and linear decision boundaries \citep{salanke2013enhanced}.
 The Mahalanobis distance calculates the covariance distance between two data points.
-Pearson correlation is widely used to measure the degree of linear correlation between two variables \cite{Yao4353358,Reddy3137004,Reddy3137004}.
-However, in the above methods, a few outlier data in the training set can significantly affect the classification results because any similarity-based approach only needs to store a small number of training samples.
-Hence, it is challenging to optimize, develop, or transform the training data structure to improve classification performance.
+Pearson correlation is widely used to measure the degree of linear correlation between two variables \citep{Yao4353358}.
+Among the above methods, a few outlier data in the training set can significantly affect the classification results because any similarity-based approach only needs to store a small number of training samples.